kba/hocr-spec/1.2/spec.md

 The classes defined in this section for logically structuring a hOCR document have their standard meaning as used in the publishing industry and tools like LaTeX, MS Word, and others.

-Elements with these classes should use the recommended HTML tag given below.
-This is entirely optional, it may not be possible or desirable to actually choose those tags (e.g., when adding hOCR information to an existing HTML output routine).

   : <dfn element>ocr_document</dfn>
   :: Recommended HTML Tag: <{div}>